Book an appointment with a doctor or nurse

 # Get ‘Out of Hours’ medical help

 During term time the medical centre is open from 8am to 6pm every weekday.
 Surgery appointments are between 8.30am and 11.30am and 2.30pm to 5.30pm.
+Please do note the Medical Centres hours may vary temporarily due to COVID-19.

 Outside of term time, there is a reduced medical service in the Hub.
 You can see the dates/times of this reduced service on the website (opens new window).